joyrexus/parse-xl/README.md

     npm run demo
     npm run cli-demo

-The CLI (`bin/xl2ndj`) takes an excel file as input and generates newline-delimited JSON as output:
+The CLI (`bin/parse-xl.js`) takes an excel file as input and generates newline-delimited JSON as output:

-    xl2ndj --sheet=Transcript sample.xlsx
+    parse-xl --sheet=Transcript sample.xlsx

 This outputs ...